pablos123/noneo/README.md

 ## Configuration
 The default values seek having a good behaviour if no tool is installed (cowsay, lolcat) so they are very basic.

-If you want to change some of them you can create a config file in the directory of noneo.
+If you want to change some of them you can create a file named *config* in the directory of noneo.

-You can create or use the *config.example* file to change the values:
+You can create or use the *config.example* file.

+All the possible configurations with their default value are in the *config.example* file.

 ### Example